openshift/openshift-origin-design/designs/administrator/future-openshift/bulk-actions/index.md

 ![max-number-error](img/max-number-error.png)

 ### Permission limits
 Depending on the use case, there may be scenarios where users are limited to a certain set of actions to perform on items.
 If the user does not have permission to perform a specific action on **any** of the selected items, the action will still be enabled in the dropdown.
-Once they select the action, the modal will contain a failure alert, explaining that the action cannot be taken.
+Once they select the action, the error modal will explain that the action cannot be taken.
 ![no-permissions](img/no-permissions.png)

 If the user has permission to perform a specific action on **some** of the selected items, the action will be carried out for all of the items that it can be.
 A failure alert will be included within the modal to list the items that failed to complete.